-- Offer families the opportunity to visit the service at different times during the day/session, this allows the child and their family to become familiar with the various routines of the service - Provide reassurance to the family that they may stay with their child for as long as they choose during orientation period - Provide the family with suggestions for developing and maintaining a routine for saying goodbye to their child - Reassure the family: - they can leave their child initially for a shorter day, gradually increasing the length of time - they may call and speak to their child's early childhood teacher or educator(s) at an agreed time - the early childhood teacher/educators will keep them informed on how their child is settling in - they will be informed about any changes or circumstances which may affect them or their child. - Further considerations may include but are not limited to: - send an email during the day to update the family on their child including a photo of the child (if the child has settled in) (refer to the information and - Communication Technology Policy).
-Note: For children in out-of-home care, the educator may need to seek permission from Child Protection before taking and distributing photos of the child - asking the family how they have settled in and if they have any questions or concerns. - Refer to Attachment 2 for the general kindergarten registration and enrolment procedures - Refer to Attachment 5 for cancellation of enrolment and non-attendance procedures.
+- Offer families the opportunity to visit the service at different times during the day/session, this allows the child and their family to become familiar with the various routines of the service - Provide reassurance to the family that they may stay with their child for as long as they choose during orientation period - Provide the family with suggestions for developing and maintaining a routine for saying goodbye to their child - Reassure the family: - o they can leave their child initially for a shorter day, gradually increasing the length of time - o they may call and speak to their child's early childhood teacher or educator(s) at an agreed time - o the early childhood teacher/educators will keep them informed on how their child is settling in - they will be informed about any changes or circumstances which may affect them or their child. - Further considerations may include but are not limited to: - o send an email during the day to update the family on their child including a photo of the child (if the child has settled in) (refer to the information and Communication Technology Policy).
+Note: For children in out-of-home care, the educator may need to seek permission from Child Protection before taking and distributing photos of the child - asking the family how they have settled in and if they have any questions or concerns. - [As required] Arrange telephone, on-site or video interpreters to assist with orientation conversations with parents/carers who speak a language other than English or use Auslan.
+See Early Childhood Language Services for more information. - Refer to Attachment 2 for the general kindergarten registration and enrolment procedures - Refer to Attachment 5 for cancellation of enrolment and non-attendance procedures.